A general $q$-series transformation and its applications to multi-sum Rogers-Ramanujan-Slater identities: Applications

 Thus we may reformulate \eqref{WWWWWW-00-wg-1204-1} as

 which is in agreement with \eqref{WWWWWW-0000000-1-2}.

-We remark that letting $b\to \infty$ in \eqref{WWWWWW-0000000-1-2}, we recover \eqref{WWWWWW} up to the factor $y^{i-j}$.
+It is also of interest that letting $b\to \infty$ in \eqref{WWWWWW-0000000-1-2}, we recover \eqref{WWWWWW} up to the factor $y^{i-j}$.
 Once certain additional conditions are satisfied by the sequence $\{A_{n}\}_{n\in\mathbb{Z}}$, we may find some useful transformations.
-To justify this, we now derive a convolutional-form transformation from \eqref{WWWWWW-00-wg-1204-1}. \begin{tl}Assume that $A_{n}=0$ for $n<0$.
+To justify this, we now present a convolutional-form transformation using \eqref{WWWWWW-00-wg-1204-1}. \begin{tl}Assume that $A_{n}=0$ for $n<0$.
 Then we have

 where the coefficient functional $\boldsymbol\lbrack t^n\boldsymbol\rbrack$ over the ring of Laurent power series $\mathbb{C}[[t]]$ is defined by

 \end{tl} \pf Clearly, using the relation \eqref{xxxrma-one}, we may rewrite